Welcome to Washington Heights

 - Target- located at Broadway and 225th.
 Right off the 1 train at 225th Street.
 There’s also a Marshall’s, Children’s Place, and Payless in that shopping center.

-- Dry Cleaners – take a look around the neighborhood at the drycleaners, many know about taleisim, and kittles and they are located on nearly each and every block on St Nicholas Street.
+- Dry Cleaners – take a look around the neighborhood at the dry cleaners, many know about taleisim, and kittels and they are located on nearly each and every block on St Nicholas Street.

-- There are washing machines in all the basements of the buildings- need quarters to use the machines.
+- There are washing machines in most basements of the buildings- need quarters to use the machines.

 - There are also laundromats on the corner of 188th and Amsterdam, and a very large one on the corner of 184th and St Nicholas- they’re nice there and have a machine to get quarters.